OpenResty XRay™ On-Premise Deployment on Azure Kubernetes Service

 OpenResty XRay (XRay) On-Premises edition consist of two parts: Console Server and Agent.

-The Console Server runs in docker container, managed by kubernetes, and the Agent runs on the target machine.
+The Console Server runs in docker container, managed by kubernetes

 XRay Console Server consist of two parts:

-• OpenResty XRay Console:
+OpenResty XRay Console

-• xray-console: web service of console, provide a web UI based dashboard.
+:- xray-console: web service of console, provide a web UI based dashboard.

-• xray-console-pg: postgresql database for xray-console.
+- xray-console-pg: postgresql database for

-• OpenResty XRay BuildBox:
+OpenResty XRay BuildBox

-• build-box-[dist]: the backend service for building xray tools, where dist represents the corresponding Linux distro.
+:- build-box-[dist]: the backend service for building xray tools, where

-• xray-tenant-db: provide query API for xray-console and build-box-[dist], will query first local tenant-db service and then remote pkg-db The service will only request queries to our remote public pkg-db, and no data will be uploaded to our public pkg-db
+The service will only request queries to our remote public pkg-db, and no data will be uploaded to our public pkg-db - xray-tenant-db-pl: provide API for private package info.

-• xray-tenang-db-pg: postgresql database for xray-tenant-db-pl.
+- xray-tenang-db-pg: postgresql database for

 In the following deployment sample, we will use Azure Disk as the persistence volume.